 'Assessment for Learning is the process of seeking and interpreting evidence for use by learners and their teachers to decide where the learners are in their learning, where they need to go and how best to get there'.
-(Assessment Reform Group, 2002)
+(Education Endowment Fund, 2020)

-Assessment for learning involves using assessment in the classroom to raise pupils’ achievement.
+Assessment for learning (also known as formative assessment) involves using assessment in the classroom to raise pupils’ achievement.
 It is based on the idea that pupils will improve most if they understand the aim of their learning, where they are in relation to this aim and how they can achieve the aim (or close the gap in their knowledge).

 Assessment is closely linked to teachers’ curriculum planning, since it is only by continually assessing what children have learnt and understood, that we can know what “next steps” should be planned.

 In mixed ability classes it is essential that teachers enable all children to access the specified learning intentions/outcomes given to different ability groups, particularly in the core subjects of Maths, English, ICT and Science.
 Children’s progress can then be assessed against the “learning intentions” in the curriculum planning.
 Planning and assessment form an on-going cycle.

 Effective assessment for learning happens all the time in the classroom.
 It involves: - sharing learning goals with pupils - helping pupils know and recognise the standards to aim for - providing feedback that helps pupils to identify how to improve - believing that every pupil can improve in comparison with previous achievements

 - both the teacher and pupils reviewing and reflecting on pupils' performance and progress